By Dr Salini Devi Rajendran

 Implementing the circular economy will result in a sustainable food system in all three main pillars: environmental, economic, and social.
 The circular economy has the potential to transform the agriculture-food industry into one that is more resilient, inclusive, sustainable, and competitive.
 The transition from a linear to a circular economy may promote and strengthen 4Bs – better production, better nutrition, better environment, and better life which could enhance the sustainable growth of the agri-food industry and a food-secure world for all.

 Moving forward, the new government should prioritize the food economy since the production growth is smaller than the demand growth.
 Although subsidies and incentives from the government may provide short-term solutions; however, the country needs to look over long-term strategies to spearhead and speed up the transformation of the agrifood industry.
-Hence, the new government should play a key role to build an ecosystem in overcoming food insecurity in the nation.
+Hence, the new government should play a key role in building an ecosystem in overcoming food insecurity in the nation.

-Despite relying on other countries for the majority of its agri food supplies, Malaysia should be positioned to become a “Food Hub ” through agricultural transformation and modernization that focuses on domestic food production.
-Novel farming systems, farming management, green agrotechnology, and effective food networks may boost the expansion of local agrifood value chains, as well as accelerate agri food sectors into a competitive and sustainable industry, in line with the government’s Shared Prosperity Vision 2030.
+Despite relying on other countries for the majority of its agri-food supplies, Malaysia should be positioned to become a “Food Hub ” through agricultural transformation and modernization that focuses on domestic food production.
+Novel farming systems, farming management, green agrotechnology, and effective food networks may boost the expansion of local agrifood value chains, as well as accelerate agri-food sectors into a competitive and sustainable industry, in line with the government’s Shared Prosperity Vision 2030.

 Therefore, national policymakers must constantly solicit ideas from all stakeholders, including farmers, producers, agricultural companies, social and environmental representatives, researchers, nutritionists, and businesses, to achieve such a holistic transformation of food systems.